philipwalton/html-inspector/README.md

 grunt test
 ```

 To run the tests in the browser you'll need a web server running locally.
-Once the server is running, load the `spec-runner.html`.
+Once the server is running, load the `spec-runner.html` file in the browser.

 ## Contributing